 This Apple Fritter Bread is sweet and deliciously moist.
-With the texture of pound cake, this dessert loaf has the melt-in-your-mouth flavors of an apple fritter.
+With the texture of pound cake, this dessert loaf has the melt-in-your-mouth flavors of apple, cinnamon, and brown sugar.

 Add-ins and Substitutions